atmoswing/atmoswing/readme.md

 * 2015 Cantons of Valais (Switzerland): addition of synthetic xml export and the aggregation of parametrizations in the viewer.

 See both license.txt and notice.txt files for details about the license and its enforcement.

-## Contact ##

-You can contact the main developer by email: pascal.horton@terranum.ch.